BAH Calculator — 2026 Rates

 Basic Allowance for Housing (BAH) is a monthly allowance paid to service members who live off-post or off-base in the United States.
 It is not taxable income — excluded from federal income tax, FICA, and most state income taxes.

 BAH is determined by three factors: your pay grade, your duty station's Military Housing Area (MHA), and whether you have dependents.
-It does not depend on your actual rent — you receive the same rate whether you spend every dollar of it or find a great deal and pocket the difference.
+It does not depend on your actual rent — you receive the same published rate whether your actual rent is higher or lower, so housing choices can create a monthly surplus or shortfall.

 How BAH rates are set